It seems like every company is hiring everywhere you look.

 - Assess fines and other penalties which can cost the employer thousands of dollars.

-Job responsibilities change from time to time, so a job description acts as a “living document,” and needs to be regularly reviewed to assure that they are up to date.
+Job responsibilities change from time to time, so a job description acts as a “living document,” and needs to be regularly reviewed to assure that they are compliant and up to date.

 WHY DO JOB DESCRIPTIONS NEED TO ALIGN WITH FLSA?